iris-hep/analysis-grand-challenge/workshops/agctools2022/statistical-inference/README.md

 125
 ```

-For more information see https://github.com/matthewfeickert/distributed-inference-with-pyhf-and-funcX
+For more information see the [funcX docs][funcx docs] and the [example code][pyhf funcx example code] for the vCHEP 2021 paper "Distributed statistical inference with pyhf enabled through funcX".

 ## cabinetry overview